Jonathan Swift: Final years

 Also during these years, he began writing his masterpiece, Travels into Several Remote Nations of the World, in Four Parts, by Lemuel Gulliver, first a surgeon, and then a captain of several ships, better known as Gulliver's Travels.
 Much of the material reflects his political experiences of the preceding decade.
-For instance, the episode in which the giant Gulliver puts out the Lilliputian palace fire by urinating on it can be seen as a metaphor for the Tories' illegal peace treaty; having done a good thing in an unfortunate manner.
+For instance, the episode in which the giant Gulliver puts out the Lilliputian palace fire by urinating on it can be seen as a metaphor for the Tories' illegal peace treaty, a treaty he regarded as a good thing accomplished in an unfortunate manner.
 In 1726 he paid a long-deferred visit to London, taking with him the manuscript of Gulliver's Travels.
-During his visit, he stayed with his old friends Alexander Pope, John Arbuthnot and John Gay, who helped him arrange for the anonymous publication of his book.
-First published in November 1726, it was an immediate hit, with a total of three printings that year and another in early 1727.
+During his visit, he stayed with his old friends Alexander Pope, John Arbuthnot and John Gay, who helped him arrange for the anonymous publication of his book in November 1726.
+It was an immediate hit, with a total of three printings that year and another in early 1727.
 French, German, and Dutch translations appeared in 1727, and pirated copies were printed in Ireland.

-Swift returned to England one more time in 1727, and stayed once again with Alexander Pope.
-The visit was cut short when Swift received word that Esther Johnson was dying, and rushed back home to be with her.
+In 1727, Swift returned to England one more time and stayed once again with Alexander Pope.
+The visit was cut short when Swift, receiving word that Esther Johnson was dying, rushed back home to be with her.
 On 28 January 1728, Johnson died; Swift had prayed at her bedside, even composing prayers for her comfort.
 Swift could not bear to be present at the end, but on the night of her death he began to write his The Death of Mrs Johnson.
 He was too ill to attend the funeral at St Patrick's.
-Many years later, a lock of hair, assumed to be Johnson's, was found in his desk, wrapped in a paper bearing the words, "Only a woman's hair".
+Many years later, a lock of hair, assumed to be Johnson's, was found in his desk, wrapped in a paper bearing the words, "Only a woman's hair."